kdenhartog/indy-dev/python/doc/getting_started-enterpise.md

 ## Analysis, Design and Implementation

-TODO
+This section describes a high-level enteprise application development approach to the analysis, design and implementation of a solution for the _Alice Buys a Car_ user story.

 ### Scope of the Solution

-The scope of the solution is defined by the business processes that are involved in the creation, communication, and verification of the following credentials: TODO
+The scope of the solution is defined by the business processes that are involved in the creation, communication, and verification of the following credentials:
 - Car Loan
 - Job Certificate
+- Employmnent Record
 - Transcript

 NOTE: The Employment Record is a document-of-record whose usage is internal to Acme Corp's operations and considered out-of-scope for this version of the solution.